hydux/hydux/README.md

-# hydux
+# Hydux
-An elm-like state manager inspired by [Hyperapp](https://github.com/hyperapp/hyperapp), [Elmish](https://github.com/fable-elmish/elmish), Elm, Redux, etc. Working with any vdom library!
+An Elm-like state manager inspired by [Hyperapp](https://github.com/hyperapp/hyperapp), [Elmish](https://github.com/fable-elmish/elmish), Elm, Redux, etc. Working with any vdom library!

 ## Why

-After trying [Fable](https://fable.io) + [Elmish](https://github.com/fable-elmish/elmish) for a while, I need to write a small web App in my company, for many reasons I cannot choose some fancy stuff like [Fable](https://fable.io) + [Elmish](https://github.com/fable-elmish/elmish), I need to use the mainstream JS stack but cannot bear Redux's cumbersome, complex toolchain, etc anymore.
+After trying [Fable](https://fable.io) + [Elmish](https://github.com/fable-elmish/elmish) for a while, I need to write a small web App in my company, for many reasons I cannot choose some fancy stuff like [Fable](https://fable.io) + [Elmish](https://github.com/fable-elmish/elmish), simply speaking, I need to use the mainstream JS stack but don't want to bear Redux's cumbersome, complex toolchain, etc anymore.

 After some digging around, hyperapp looks really good to me, but I quickly find out it doesn't work with React, and many libraries don't work with the newest API.
 So I create this to support **different** vdom libraries, like React, [picodom](https://github.com/picodom/picodom), Preact, [inferno](https://github.com/infernojs/inferno) or what ever you want, just need to write a simple enhancer!

-Also to avoid breaking change, we have **built-in** support for HMR, logger, persist, Redux Devtools, you know you want it!
+Also, to avoid breaking change, we have **built-in** support for HMR, logger, persist, Redux Devtools, you know you want it!

 ## Install
 ```sh